ericstrs/bite/README.md

   * If `person.Rdata` does not exist, then let the user know and exit program.
 * Handle trends that counter the aim of the user (gaining weight/ losing weight)
 * Using `menu()` to select micronutrient split.
 Then create a function to handle a CLI argument for when the user wants to know the split.
+* Plot TDEE overtime.
+This is an attempt to visualize data fit the true TDEE.